Lo schermo dell’arte Film Festival presents the eight edition of VISIO – European Programme on Artists’ Moving Images.

 Valentina Knežević is an artist and film director.
 In 2012 she received M.A. in Theater, Film and Media Studies at the Goethe University, Frankfurt/Main.
 In 2019 she completed her studies of fine arts at the Städelschule, Frankfurt/Main as a master student of Douglas Gordon.
 Her videowork VOICEOVER was funded through Film Board of State Hesse and VOICEOVER II through Culture Fond RheinMain and Aventis Foundation.
 The works reflect on the trauma and the social and psychological dynamics of the professional army through the direct soldiers testimony.
 Her films and other works have been shown at International Kurzfilmtage Oberhausen; Haus der Kulturen der Welt, Berlin; Palais de Tokyo, Paris; Kunsthalle Baden-Baden, Germany; Bangkok Biennale, Minokamo City Museum, Minokamo, Japan; Donau Festival, Krems, Austria.

 Agnieszka Mastalerz in 2016 obtained a B.A. degree in Cultural Studies from the University of Warsaw.
-Between 2017 and 2018 she obtained a B.A. at the Studio of Spatial Activities with the professor Mirosław Bałka at the Academy of Fine Arts in Warsaw, and was a visiting student in Adam Broomberg and Oliver Chanarin’s studio at the Hochschule für Bildende Künste in Hamburg.
+Between 2017 and 2018 she obtained a M.A. at the Studio of Spatial Activities by the professor Mirosław Bałka at the Academy of Fine Arts in Warsaw, and was a visiting student in Adam Broomberg and Oliver Chanarin’s studio at the Hochschule für Bildende Künste in Hamburg.
 She has received a DAAD scholarship to study at HBK Braunschweig in Candice Breitz/Eli Cortiñas’ studio.
 In her work she analyzes mechanisms of control and processes affecting the behaviour of each individual, as well as oppressive relationships established between human beings, natural environment and technologies within the companies.
 In 2017 she won the 16th Hestia Artistic Journey competition for young Polish artists.
 Her works were presented in art institutions such as Museum of Modern Art in Warsaw; Zachęta National Gallery of Art in Warsaw; Starak Family Foundation in Warsaw; Otwock Studio, Old Brewery in Poznań; TRAFO Centre for Contemporary Art in Szczecin; Fondation Hippocrène in Paris; Deichtorhallen in Hamburg.

 Jacopo Rinaldi is an artist, educator and researcher.
 He studied at the Academy of Fine Arts in Rome and specialized as a fellow in the Visual Arts and Curatorial Studies course at the Naba in Milan with a thesis on the relationship between the Harald Szeemann’s archive and the architectural space that preserves it.
 He works as a teacher and lab assistant at Naba in Rome.
 Through photography, drawing and moving images he analyzes the relationship between memory, archive and architecture in the transmission of knowledge.
 His works have recently been exhibited in numerous associations and institutions, including: PAV, Parco Arte Vivente, Turin; MACRO, Rome; LeWitt Studio, Spoleto; Casa Testori, Novate Milanese; Casa Masaccio, San Giovanni Valdarno; Fondazione Francesco Fabbri, Pieve di Soligo; Rivoli2, Rome.
 He took part in residency programs such as Mahler LeWitt Studios / Viaindustriae, Careof, Viafarini, Fondazione Spinola Banna, Fondazione Pistoletto, associazione Ramdom, dOCUMENTA (13).